CCExtractor/website/content/wiki/welcome.md

 ##### Join the Community

 DokuWiki is an Open Source project that thrives through user contributions.
-A good way to stay informed on what\'s going on and to get useful tips in using DokuWiki is subscribing to the [doku\>newsletter](doku>newsletter).
+A good way to stay informed on what's going on and to get useful tips in using DokuWiki is subscribing to the [doku\>newsletter](doku>newsletter).